 Employment Outlook and Salary Information

-The U.S. Bureau of Labor Statistics (BLS) predicted demand for medical and health services managers, like nursing shift supervisors, to rise by 17% over the 2014-2014 decade, an increase above the average when compared to other professions.
-According to the BLS, medical and health services managers earned an average salary of $106,070 in 2015, but these figures represent a broad range of specializations.
-For comparison, registered nurses earned an average salary of $71,000 in 2015, according to the BLS.
+The U.S. Bureau of Labor Statistics (BLS) predicted demand for medical and health services managers, like nursing shift supervisors, to rise as much faster than the national average through 2028.
+According to the BLS, medical and health services managers, who work in general and surgical hospitals earned an average salary of $122,460 in 2018, but these figures represent a broad range of specializations.
+For comparison, registered nurses who work in work in general and surgical hospitals earned an average salary of $77,730 in 2015, according to the BLS.

 Nursing shift supervisor oversees the nursing staff and patient care within their units.
 They may perform administrative tasks, address patient complaints, evaluate staff performance and administer medications to patients.
 They are also usually required to be trained in Advanced Cardiac Life Support, CPR (cardiopulmonary resuscitation) and Basic Life Support.